Biopsy 3. Histological examination

 • Aspiration – when the biomaterial is obtained by aspiration;

-• Laparoscopic biopsy - in this way, a biopsy is usually taken from the ovaries.
+• Laparoscopic biopsy - this method usually takes a biopsy sample from the ovaries.

-An endometrial biopsy is performed by means of a pipel biopsy, in which a special curette is used.
+Endometrial biopsy is performed using a pipette biopsy, which uses a special curette.

 Intestines